doctrine/annotations/docs/en/annotations.rst

 .. warning::

-    You should never wrap the indexed reader inside a cached reader only the other way around.
+    You should never wrap the indexed reader inside a cached reader, only the other way around.
 This way you can re-use the cache with indexed or numeric keys, otherwise your code may experience failures due to caching in an numerical or indexed format.

 Registering Annotations
 ~~~~~~~~~~~~~~~~~~~~~~~

-As explained in the Introduction Doctrine Annotations uses its own
+As explained in the Introduction, Doctrine Annotations uses its own
 autoloading mechanism to determine if a given annotation has a
 corresponding PHP class that can be autoloaded.
 For Annotation
 Autoloading you have to configure the